 Could you already have travel insurance coverage?

-There’s a chance that you might not need to purchase additional travel insurance if you’re already covered for common issues while traveling, like medical problems or trip cancellation.
+There’s a chance that you might not need to purchase additional travel insurance if you’re already covered for common issues while traveling, like medical problems or trip cancellations.
 Here’s where to look to see if you might already be covered.

 - Health Insurance Coverage